frank038/qt5autostart/README.md

 Usage:
 - python3 qt5autostart_gui.py (or ./qt5autostart_gui.py) to launch the program for managing the applications to be started automatically;
-- python3 qt5autostart_tui.py (or ./qt5autostart_tui.py) to launch this program in console mode: in this case the programs in the autostart folders will be executed, if not disabled.
+- python3 qt5autostart_tui.py (or ./qt5autostart_tui.py) to launch the application for executing the programs in the autostart folders, if the case.

 Just click in the checkboxes to unselect/select the items.
 Modifications are apply immediately.
 Instead, the remove button will show a confirmation dialog first.